vivekpatel99/bone-fracture-detection-pytorch/docs/aws-eks.md

 ## Setup

-- Install for AWS stuff will be done in docker container for convenience and easy setup and removal.
+- Installation of AWS CLI, `kubectl`, and `eksctl` will be managed within a Docker dev container.
+This approach ensures a consistent environment with all necessary tools pre-configured, simplifying setup and removal.
 - verify files in `.devcontainer`

 ```